tommyvct/FigureHub_3350/README.md

 ### Known Bugs

-> So far all bugs are solved in this iteration.
+> No bugs left so far in this iteration.

 ---